tegola-hubs/tegola-hubs.github.com/howto/emf.md

 EMF Safety for Community Networks
 =================================

+*(This is a brief summary of our understanding of the relevant literature.
+In case of doubt, consult the source material, in particular the [ICNIRP Guidelines] and the [Stewart Report])*

 Safety concerns come up from time to time when people put up networks involving radio links.
 Is microwave radiation harmful?
 What safety precautions, if any are necessary?
 Here we examine a few typical